iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-buildIApp.md

-# 🛠️ Build your iApp
+# 🛠️ Build and deploy your first iApp

 > Reading time 🕒 10 mins